openhab/openhab-addons/addons/binding/org.openhab.binding.zway/README.md

 Currently unsupported Z-Way device types: SwitchToggle, Thermostat, ToggleButton

+## Locations

+The locations of the Z-Way devices are loaded during the Discovery.
+Based on the location ID of Z-Way device, the name of the Z-Way room is then allocated to the location property of the Thing.

 ## Full Example

 Because textual configuration isn't useful, follow the instructions in the [Getting Started](doc/GETTING_STARTED.md) document.